CYLaiMDPhD/Web_Scraping_Mars_Data/README.md

 ## Summary Overview
-This project demonstrates some basic skills in web scraping and building a web app using FLASK.
+This project demonstrates some basic skills in web scraping and building a web app using Flask.
 Information about Mars was scraped from various sources and stored as unstructured data in a mongo database.
 BeautifulSoup was used to parse html text.
-FLASK was used to create a web app to display all stored information and scraping was automated using a script linked to the app and html button.
+Flask was used to create a web app to display all stored information and scraping was automated using a script linked to the app and html button.

 Figure 1 below displays the webpage with information scraped on 2-25-22.